-- Problem: When using the Server Consolidation Utility and migrating data from or to a cluster volume, an error (0xFFFDAE) might occur if your cluster server nodes are spread throughout different eDirectory contexts.
-If the server (from the SCU project) that holds the mounted cluster volumes does not have rights to the cluster Virtual Server object and the cluster-enabled Volume object, and does not have a Read/Write replica of the partition these objects reside in, then a failure fffdae is displayed on the verification screen of the Server Consolidation Utility. - Action: To resolve this, add the server as a trustee of the context that contains the Virtual Server and Cluster Volume objects.
-The default rights assigned when adding the trustee are sufficient. - Problem: When migrating data to or from a NetWare 5.1 cluster volume, the copy fails with a critical error: "Error opening connection to SMDR." - Action: For the Server Consolidation Utility to function properly with a NetWare 5.1 cluster-enabled volume, you must use the server name followed by an underscore followed by the Volume Name object (for example, server1\vol1).
-For details, see Section 6.9, "Consolidating Data to or from a NetWare 5.1 Cluster," on page 56.
+Problem: When using the Server Consolidation Utility and migrating data from or to a

+Action: To resolve this, add the server as a trustee of the context that contains the Virtual Server and Cluster Volume objects.
+The default rights assigned when adding the trustee are sufficient.

+Problem: When migrating data to or from a NetWare 5.1 cluster volume, the copy fails with a critical error: "Error opening connection to SMDR."

+Action: For the Server Consolidation Utility to function properly with a NetWare 5.1 cluster-enabled volume, you must use the server name followed by an underscore followed by the Volume Name object (for example, server1_vol1).
+For details, see Section 6.9, "Consolidating Data to or from a NetWare 5.1 Cluster," on page 54.